Learn and study general biblical subjects with a Bible quiz.

 They were believed to be thieves.

-Traditionally, one is believed to be virtuous and the other evil
+Traditionally, one is considered virtuous while the other is considered evil.

-We assume that Jesus stood in the center, with the criminals positioned on either side of Him.
+We assume that Jesus hung in the center, with the criminals positioned on either side of Him.

 Jesus told the virtuous thief that He would see him later in Paradise.